-A number of these presentations were filmed and made available on departmental websites and emailed to stakeholders so the information could be accessed if attendance was not possible.
+A number of these presentations were filmed and made available on the Department of State Development, Infrastructure and Planning websites and emailed to stakeholders so the information could be accessed if attendance was not possible.
 A further two-hour live question and answer session was hosted by the Queensland Government to respond to queries from the public.
 This included discussion on dispute resolution matters.
+All stakeholders, interest groups and individuals were invited to provide comment on the draft Bills during the consultation period, with approximately 230 submissions being received.
+These submissions were analysed and supplement the extensive engagement and feedback received in developing the Bills.